 The videos dive into four key themes drawn out of the projects and unpack what it means to live in design.
 This video series takes Habitus’ singular approach even deeper and considers the ideas that are shaping design in the Indo Pacific.

-Expect to see some new and familiar faces, as architects and jury members share their insights:
+See some new and familiar faces, as architects and jury members share their insights:

 – Alexander Symes (Alexander Symes Architect)